evilmog/ntlmv1-multi/README.md

 ./hashcat -m 14000 -a 3 -1 charsets/DES_full.charset --hex-charset hashes.txt ?1?1?1?1?1?1?1?1
 ```

-Alternatively if you are just testing my code and know the password already you can use the des converter
+If you are just testing my code and know the password already you can use the des converter
 ```
 python ntlm-to-des.py --ntlm b4b9b02e6f09a9bd760f388b67351e2b
 DESKEY1: b55d6d04e67926